 For such a simplistic sound and setup, Kurt Cobain helped to not only change grunge but music as a whole.
 He is a great example to show that you don’t need the fanciest gear to create a unique sound.

-And with the right guitar, amp, and some creativity, you too can recreate one of the most iconic sounds in music history.
+With the right guitar, amp, and some creativity, you too can recreate one of the most iconic sounds in music history.